BalkrishnaMotanavar/Calculating-Free-to-Paid-Conversion-Rate-with-SQL-Project/README.markdown

-# 365 Platform Conversion Analysis
+# Calculating 365 datascience Platform's Free-to-Paid Conversion Rate with SQL

 ## Overview
 This project analyzes user behavior on the 365 educational platform to evaluate free-to-paid conversion rates and user engagement timelines.
 Using SQL queries, it processes data from three tables (`student_info`, `student_engagement`, `student_purchases`) to answer: